-When expected credit losses are estimated, it is considered four scenarios (base scenario, bad scenario, good scenario, balanced scenario).
-Each of these four scenarios is associated with different probability of default, loss given default and exposure at default.
+When expected credit losses are estimated, it is considered three scenarios (base scenario, bad scenario, good scenario).
+Each of these three scenarios is associated with different probability of default, loss given default and exposure at default.
 When relevant, the assessment of multiple scenarios also incorporates how defaulted loans are expected to be recovered, including the probability that the loans will cure and the value of collateral or the amount that might be received for selling the asset.